GopiTheContributer/BeginnersProgram/README.md

 # BeginnersProgram
-Basic interview programming questions and it's answers and also has programs for beginners
+Basic interview programming questions with answers and also contains programs for beginners which help them to improve their knowledge in programming.